- Conflict of Interest

 - Members Only

-Patrice A. Harris, MD, MA, was elected president-elect of the American Medical Association in June 2019, and the organization’s first African-American woman to hold this position.
+Patrice A. Harris, MD, MA, a psychiatrist from Atlanta, became the 174th president of the American Medical Association in June 2019, and the organization’s first African-American woman to hold this position.
 Dr. Harris has diverse experience as a private practicing physician, public health administrator, patient advocate and medical society lobbyist.

-A distinguished fellow of the American Psychiatric Association, Dr. Harris continues in private practice and consults with both public and private organizations on health service delivery and emerging trends in practice and health policy.
+A distinguished fellow of the American Psychiatric Association, Dr. Harris continues in private practice and currently consults with both public and private organizations on health service delivery and emerging trends in practice and health policy.
 She is an adjunct assistant professor in the Emory Department of Psychiatry and Behavioral Sciences, and an adjunct clinical assistant professor in psychiatry and behavioral sciences at Morehouse School of Medicine.